STONEWALL Veterans' Association

 =/=/=/=/=/=/=/=/=/= Sonia and Adrienne =/=/=/=/=/=/=/=/=/=

-where in 1969 she met Stonewall veterans such as popular NYC model Willson L. Henderson, famous boxer Emile Griffith, drag king Storme DeLarverie, well-built John R. Watts, Jr., handsome Leigh P. McManus, dancer Eddie H. Wright, Jr., pretty Brooke Lynn, witty Stanley Dunne, lively Lucy Santiago and hot Rufus 'Sonny' Carson!
+1969 she easily won the title "Miss Stonewall"!
+The STONEWALL Club is where in 1968 and 1969 they met Stonewall veterans such as popular New York City model Willson L. Henderson, famous boxer Emile Griffith, drag king performer Storme DeLarverie, well-built John R. Watts, Jr., handsome Leigh P. McManus, Broadway dancer Eddie H. Wright, Jr., pretty Brooke Lyn, witty Stanley Dunne, lively Lucy Santiago and hot Rufus 'Sonny' Carson!
 They all became lifelong friends!

-or any 411 on either of these authentic Stonewall girls, Adrienne
+or any 411 on either or both of these authentic Stonewall girls, Adrienne Seiden

 S.V.A. at (212) 627-1969 (24/7/365).
 If you receive the